 Farm-to-Table Excellence: How Des Moines Embraces Its Agricultural Roots

-Walking through Des Moines, I’ve seen fields of corn and soybeans turn into amazing dishes.
-The city’s Des Moines farm-to-table way of life is real.
-Restaurants like Gray Plume and Worthington’s show that Iowa sustainable restaurants do well with local help.
-Chefs here work with farmers to make menus that change with the seasons.
+As you walk through Des Moines, you watch fields of corn and soybeans transform into unforgettable dishes.
+The city’s farm-to-table way of life isn’t just a trend—it’s real.
+At spots like Gray Plume and Worthington’s, you see how Iowa’s sustainable restaurants thrive with local support.
+Chefs here collaborate with farmers to create menus that shift with the seasons.

 Purple And Orange Carrots At The Dane County Farmers Market In Madison, Wi.